rwkopcke/sp500_earn_price/README.md

 ### update_data.py
 - reads new data from .xlsx workbooks in input_dir
-- S&P data downloaded from S&P's weekly posts
+- S&P data downloaded from S&P's "weekly" posts
 - TIPS data downloaded from FRED database
 - writes json and parquet files to output_dir
 - archives the workbooks from input_dir